 We encourage people who are seeking an alternative way into theatre from a design perspective to apply.
 If you’re a sound engineer, music producer, interior designer, architect, fine arts specialist or have a keen interest in theatre design you should come through.

 To register for the Open Day please email: [email protected]

 HOW DOES THE PROGRAMME WORK?

-The programme of activities is divided into three phases lasting three months each:
+The programme of activities is divided into two phases:

 WHAT DOES THE BURSARY COVER?

-The selected creatives will receive a £7,500 bursary with the following additional funding available for each recipient:
+The selected creatives will receive £7,500 in training costs with the following additional funding available for each recipient:

-£1,000 for research materials (including tickets to see a number of non-Bush productions, training and development costs)
+£1,000 for Materials (including design programmes or equipment, tickets to see non-Bush Theatre productions, research materials and books)

 HOW WILL THE CANDIDATES BE CHOSEN?

-The Bush Theatre welcomes application from artists and creatives based outside of London but due to the nature of the bursary placements requires presence in London for the attendance of meetings and activity on a weekly basis and for consecutive days in certain periods, and applicants should be aware of this.
+The Bush Theatre welcomes applications from artists and creatives based outside of London but, due to the nature of the bursary placements, we require presence in London for the attendance of rehearsals, meetings and activities on a weekly basis and for consecutive weeks in certain periods, and applicants should be aware of this.